-The inZone project is the preparation of town's new zoning by-law. inZone will implement the policies of the town’s new official plan, the Livable Oakville Plan, into the town’s zoning framework.
-The project is a key action for the 2012-2014 term of Council’s Strategic Plan.
+The inZone project was the preparation of the town's new Zoning By-law 2014-014. inZone implemented the policies of the town’s new official plan, the Livable Oakville Plan, into the town’s zoning framework.
+The project was a key action for the 2012-2014 term of Council’s Strategic Plan.

 The Livable Oakville Plan was unanimously adopted by Council on June 22, 2009, approved with modifications by Halton Region on November 30, 2009, and ultimately approved by the Ontario Municipal Board on May 10, 2011.
 The Planning Act requires a municipality's zoning by-law to conform to its official plan.

-On October 11, 2011, Planning and Development Council received the terms of reference and work plan (pdf, 358 kB) for the inZone project.
-Council directed staff to begin work on phase two of the project.
+On October 11, 2011, Planning and Development Council received the terms of reference and work plan (pdf, 358 kB) and directed staff to begin work on the inZone project.

 Phase three: public consultation